priydarshiroopak/C-socket/README.md

-# Computer Networks (CS31204/ CS39006)
+# Computer Networks (C socket programming)

-This repository contains solutions to six assignments related to C socket programming.
+This repository contains solutions to six assignments related to C socket programming for my `Computer Networks Theory(CS31204)/ Laboratory(CS39006)` course at IIT Kharagpur.
 Each assignment is contained within its respective folder, and each folder contains a README file that describes the assignment and its solution.

 ## [TCP Time Server and Calculator](TCP%20Calculator%20and%20Timeserver)